snewhouse/impute/README.md

 # Imputation of multiple data sets

-Note: This document is written in markdown and is rendered at https://github.com/Chris1221/impute/wiki/General-Imputation-Procedure

-## Author Affiliations

-- **Name:** Christopher B. Cole
-- **Email 1:** Chris dot c dot 1221 at gmail dot com
-- **Degrees**: None
-- **Affiliation 1:** Department of Biology, University of Ottawa, Ottawa, Canada
-- **Affiliation 2:** Statistical Genetics Group, Centre for Addiction and Mental Health, Toronto, Canada
-- **Affiliation 3:** Ruddy Canadian Cardiovascular Genetics Centre, University of Ottawa Heart Institute, Ottawa, Canada

-## Preface

 The following document details the imputation procedure of four data sets.
-We will use the KIS3 as an example data set for all of the following examples.
+We will use the ex as an example data set for all of the following examples.
 Note that this details the logical flow and I've wrapped all of these scripts into several wrappers.
 If you would like to know an easier way, please contact me.

 ## Reference Panel

 We choose an earlier release of 1000G due to known problems with current releases.
 Note that the reference data is found at

-`/scratch/hpc2862/CAMH/jen/ALL.integrated_phase1_SHAPEIT_16-06-14.nomono`
+`/scratch/hpcXXXX/CAMH/ex_folder/ALL.integrated_phase1_SHAPEIT_16-06-14.nomono`

 The folder contains